exploreazure/50daysofLinux/linuxday1.md

-# 50daysofLinux - Day 1 Essential Commands
+# 50daysofLinux - Day 1 Navigation Commands

 ## Introduction

-Today my notes are about the essential commands found in Linux.
+Today my notes are about the navigation commands found in Linux.

 If you want to know more about installing Linux, then please use [This article](https://www.exploreazure.co.uk/projects/linux/post1).